hydrusnetwork/hydrus/docs/launch_arguments.md

 ##**`--temp_dir TEMP_DIR`**

-This tells all aspects of the client, including the SQLite database, to use a different path for temp operations.
+This tells all aspects of the client, including the SQLite database (unless the overriding `SQLITE_TMPDIR` environment variable is set), to use a different path for temp operations.
 This would be by default your system temp path, such as:

 ```
 C:\Users\You\AppData\Local\Temp
+/tmp
 ```

 But you can also check it in _help->about_.
 A handful of database operations (PTR tag processing, vacuums) require a lot of free space, so if your system drive is very full, or you have unusual ramdisk-based temp storage limits, you may want to relocate to another location or drive.